Student Rights and Responsibilities

 3. Resolution of allegations of this Code violations by registered student organizations may be delegated to the Office of Student Activities for investigation and resolution.
 When so delegated, the Director of the Office of Student Activities or designee will hold a conference to determine whether the organization is in violation and, if so, whether recognition should be withdrawn by the University or lesser sanctions imposed on the organization.

-4. Members of registered student organizations may be held accountable for individual violations of this Code in addition to sanctions imposed on the organization
+4. Members of registered student organizations may be held accountable for individual violations of this Code in addition to sanctions imposed on the organization.

 5. The Office of Student Activities’ Fraternity and Sorority Life Review Board may review allegations of misconduct involving social fraternities and sororities.
-The Fraternity and Sorority Life Review Board procedures are outlined at https://www.wiu.edu/student_success/greek_life/forms_reports_and_policies/.
+The Fraternity and Sorority Life Review Board procedures are outlined at http://www.wiu.edu/student_services/greek_life/forms_reports_and_policies/policies.php.

 F. Sanctions